MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Granting user access

 Copilot and AI capabilities can offer functionality that is intended for any users across your organization or for specific user roles.
 Most Copilot and AI capabilities offer access control through permissions and permission sets in Business Central's permission management system.
-[Learn more about permissions and permission sets](ui-define-granular-permissions.md).
+Learn more about permissions and permission sets in [Assign permissions to users and groups](ui-define-granular-permissions.md).

 The following table lists the permissions that are required to use the Copilot features that Business Central provides.